 Proof.
-The proof of Theorem 3.9 does not use parameters assignment and can therefore be used for this theorem as well. \Box
+The proof of Theorem 3.9 does not use parameter assignment and can therefore be used for this theorem as well. □

-Finally, we can conclude that multi-parameter STTs capture the class of STT definable transformations.
+Finally, we can conclude that multi-parameter STTs capture the class of STT-definable transformations.

-Theorem 3.14 (Multi-parameter STTs).
+THEOREM 3.14 (MULTI-PARAMETER STTs).
 A nested-word transduction is definable by an STT iff it is definable by a multi-parameter STT.

 Proof.
-From Theorems 3.13, 3.12, and 3.14. \square
+From Theorems 3.13, 3.12, and 3.14. □

-3.6.
-Closure Under Composition
+3.6 Closure Under Composition